learnbymakingwales/learnbymakingwales.github.io/en/updates/_posts/2022-12-21-what-weve-learned.md

 Right from the start we were upfront about Learn by making being an experiment and that we were also testing and learning as we went.

 It turns out that by demonstrating this way of working ourselves, having a natural bias toward momentum, starting small and working in increments rubbed off as a way of working that they wanted to take forward.
 Seeing how we approached and solved problems was really valuable for them.

-Learn by making is a tiny slice of agile service delivery that needs experts to lead it.
-It’s not painting by numbers, you need to have lived it to be able to lead, react and iterate in the labs setting.

 We asked 4 external experts present to us each week.
 Each is a leader in their field, who told stories and inspired new ways of thinking and working.
 This worked very well.
 [They loved it](https://nrw-lab.github.io/en/updates/2022/12/09/week-notes.html)!
 It allowed us to talk about how other organisations have approached similar problems and we all got to benefit from their experience.